 Formula 1 doesn't do subtle.
 Twenty-two drivers.
-Twenty-two rounds across fifteen countries.
+A twenty-two round calendar across fifteen countries - except 2026 has lost two of them.
+The Bahrain and Saudi Arabian Grands Prix were cancelled in the spring as political unrest across the region forced the FIA's hand.
+Four races run.
+Six rounds on the books.
+Sixteen still to go.
 Engines screaming at 18,000rpm under regulations that have just rewritten the rulebook.
 The 2026 season runs on Active Aero: moveable wings, push-to-pass overtake mode, a complete reset of the power unit hierarchy that sent a decade of Red Bull dominance up in smoke before the first race was done.
 If you thought you knew this sport, start again.

 This is where Rebels bet on F1.
 Not where you're fed sanitised previews written by the corporate machine.
 Every circuit page in this hub has the data you actually need: Safety Car probability, tyre strategy breakdowns, qualifying conversion rates, constructor circuit records and the betting angles that don't make the mainstream preview pieces.
 Race winner, top 3 classification, winning constructor, fastest lap, qualifying props.
 All available in USD and crypto.
 All yours to play your way.